Professional Responsibility

 Grading

 Your grade will be based on a final examination consisting of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
 You will receive a copy of the Rules of Professional Conduct to use during the exam, which will otherwise be closed-book/closed-notes.
-The exam will take place during the Fall Term exam period (Dec.
-2-9, date and time TBA)
+The exam will take place during the Fall exam period (date and time TBA)

 Attendance